KartikPulipati/TimeWeb/README.md

+### Used this to learn more about how Django and web dev are used by other people(Arhan)

 **TimeWeb — The new way to manage your time**

 Are your planners just not enough for all of your school work?
 Are you tired of always procrastinating?
 Say no more.